avaudagna/LAICApture/README.md

-# README #

-Commits
-Alan Vaudagna committed 1aef4fa an hour ago
-Approve

-First commit, up to the moment the proyect has the following features:
+Up to the moment the proyect has the following features:

 	* Can show the camera preview with the screen divided